Feature photo:Harshil Gudka/Unsplash

 Combine all of the ingredients into a blender and blend until smooth.
 Heat a non-stick pan over medium heat.
 In dollops, pour the batter on to the pan and then spread it around in circular motions.
 Cook for 1-2 minutes and then flip to cook for another minute.

 Do you enjoy eating oats for breakfast?
-With all of the valuable nutrition they have to offer, taking the time to find your favourite way to enjoy them is highly recommended!
+With all of the valuable nutrition, they have to offer, taking the time to find your favorite way to enjoy them is highly recommended.